FreeRADIUS/freeradius-server/scripts/profiling/go/README.md

 ## Customizing categories

-Edit the `defaultCategories` slice near the top of `main.go`.
+Edit the `DefaultCategories` function in [internal/cest/cest.go](internal/cest/cest.go).
 Each entry is a label and a case-insensitive Go regexp.
 The first matching category wins, so list the most specific patterns first.